QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 Creating a layer allows you to put things on top of another.
 In Unity, you will have a grid and each tilemap is a layer.
-If you want something to be bellow / on top of the player, then play with ``Order in Layer`` property.
+If you want something to be above or below the player, then play with ``Order in Layer`` property.

 <hr class="sl">